Katherine1212/pull_shark/README.md

 3. move to new branch and change someting
 4. make pull request (master <- new branch)
 5. merged!! and can get a Pull shark icon!!

+# YOLO
+If you make a PR you should request somebody to review this PR. <br/>
+Click Reviewer and add somebody.